goedelsoup/gensonnet-rs/book/content/getting-started/_index.md

 ## Next Steps

-- Explore the [Plugin System](/plugins/) to understand how to extend Gensonnet-rs
+- Explore the [Plugin System](/plugins/) to understand how to extend Gensonnet
 - Check out [Examples](/examples/) for real-world usage patterns
 - Read the [API Reference](/api/) for detailed documentation